Israel's Netanyahu announces post-election plan to annex West Bank's Jordan Valley

 Around 65,000 Palestinians and 11,000 Israeli settlers live in the Jordan Valley and northern Dead Sea area, according to the Israeli human rights group B’Tselem.
 The main Palestinian city is Jericho, with around 28 villages and smaller Bedouin communities.

 Fighting for his political life after an inconclusive election in April, Netanyahu also reaffirmed a pledge to annex all of the settlements Israel has established in the territory.
-But he said that broader step could take longer and required “maximum coordination” with Washington.
+But he said that broader step could take longer and required “maximum coordination” with Washington, Israel’s close ally.

 “Out of respect for President Trump and great faith in our friendship, I will await applying sovereignty until release of the president’s political plan,” he said, referring to a long-awaited blueprint from Washington for Israeli-Palestinian peace.